Dania2021/joe-jackson/README.md

 * ## Acknowledgements

   Joe Jackson Ice Cream was created as my first portfolio project.
-I would like to thank my mentor Marcel for his heplful feedback and encouragement throughout the development process.
+I would like to thank my mentor Marcel Mulders for his heplful feedback and encouragement throughout the development process.
 I would also like to thank tutor of code institute for their support.
 I'd like to thank fellow Code Institute students in May 2022 class at code institute.

   Dania Khanam